Bobobo-bo Bo-bobo: Anime

 The anime adaptation of Bobobo-bo Bo-bobo is directed by Hiroki Shibata, produced by Toei Animation and ran for 76 episodes from November 8, 2003, to October 29, 2005, on TV Asahi.
 The first opening theme for episodes 1 to 32 is "Wild Challenger" by Jindou, and the second opening theme for episode 33 onwards is "Baka Survivor" (バカサバイバー) by Ulfuls.
 The first ending theme for episodes 1 to 19 is "Shiawase" (幸せ) by Mani Laba, the second ending theme for episodes 20 to 32 is "Kirai Tune" (キライチューン) by Freenote, and the third ending theme for episode 33 onwards is "H.P.S.J." by Mihimaru GT.

-In North America, the anime was licensed by the Joy Tashjian Marketing Group, a licensing representative named by Toei Animation.
+In North America, Toei Animation appointed the Joy Tashjian Marketing Group, to handle character licensing for the series.
 A sneak peek was shown on Cartoon Network's "Summer 2005 Kick-Off Special" in May 2005, and then premiered on the network's Toonami programming block on September 30 of that same year.
 New episodes premiered on February 17, 2007.
 The series was also made available on Cartoon Network's broadband service Toonami Jetstream starting on November 5, 2007.
 In the United Kingdom, the series premiered on Jetix on April 16, 2007.

 The series was originally licensed for home video release in North America by Illumitoon Entertainment in 2006, who released only two volumes on bilingual DVD in 2007, before their distribution deal with Westlake Entertainment fell through, and all further volumes were canceled.
-S'more Entertainment later announced on January 16, 2012, that they would release the series with English subtitles and dubbing on DVD on April 10 of the same year.
+S'more Entertainment released the series with English subtitles and dubbing on DVD on April 10, 2012.
 This release, however, lacked an English subtitle track, despite a fully translated script being present on a PDF file on the fourth disc, indication on the box, and pre-release information that there would be a subtitle track on the release.
 S'more Entertainment released a statement claiming the packaging was wrong, and there never was an intention to subtitle the release, due to costs.
-In August 2018, Discotek Media announced that it had licensed the series, which was released on January 28, 2020, as a SD Blu-ray Disc set with all the 76 episodes.
+In August 2018, Discotek Media announced that it had licensed the series, which was released on a SD Blu-ray Disc set with all the 76 episodes on January 28, 2020.

 Video games

 There are seven Japan-exclusive video games based on Bobobo-bo Bo-bobo developed by Hudson Soft.
 Four video games were launched for the Game Boy Advance, two video games for the PlayStation 2, and one for the GameCube.
-Characters from the series have appeared along with characters from other Weekly Shōnen Jumps series in the crossover fighting games Jump Super Stars and Jump Ultimate Stars for the Nintendo DS, and J-Stars Victory VS for the PlayStation 3 and PlayStation Vita.
+Characters from the series have appeared along with characters from other Weekly Shōnen Jumps series in the crossover fighting games Jump Super Stars and Jump Ultimate Stars for the Nintendo DS, and J-Stars Victory VS for the PlayStation 3, PlayStation 4, and PlayStation Vita.